Indigo5684/Indigo5684.github.io/_en319/2024-05-01-cover-letter.md

 To Whom It May Concern,

 Welcome to my writing portfolio, where mathematics and physics meets English.
 It is well understood phenomena in academia that when given a relatively large sample consisting of STEM graduates, a vast majority fail to understand the nuance of writing and communication.
-To this, I present my portfolio, where

 It may not be immediately apparent how my portfolio correlates to math and physics.
 To this, I raise my project proposal.
 Whether writing grants or presenting to sponsors, I am proud to be able to create persuasive rhetoric that incorporates scientific data, such as survey results, statistics, or monetary figures.
 This is compounded in my feasibility report, in which I am able to use publicly verifiable figures to justify a position.